 \section{Introduction}

-Fixed-point iterations are fundamental in mathematics and engineering, providing a systematic way to approximate the solution of several problems, including operator equations, nonlinear equations, and optimization problems.
-These iterations form the backbone of many optimization algorithms, such as the gradient descent or splitting method, which are widely used in machine learning, control systems, and scientific computing.
+Fixed-point iterations are fundamental in mathematics and engineering, providing a systematic way to approximate the solutions of several problems, including operator equations, nonlinear equations, and optimization problems.
+These iterations form the backbone of many optimization algorithms, such as the gradient descent or splitting methods, which are widely used in machine learning, control systems, and scientific computing.

 In recent years, stochastic variants of these problems have gained significant attention because of their applicability in scenarios where the underlying operators are not known exactly or are subject to noise, uncertainty, or randomness.
 Nevertheless, general stochastic fixed-point iterations have received little attention compared to other related setups, such as stochastic monotone inclusions, stochastic variational inequalities, or stochastic optimization which are mainly developed in the Euclidean setting.